 Because my intelligence is feeble and my education meager, they may not be in poetic meter that would please the erudite.
 But, because I’ve relied on the sutras and the words of the hallowed ones, I think that (these) bodhisattva practices are not deceived.

 Togme Zangpo apologizes for his poetry as this text is written in metered verse.
-He basically says that it might be not the greatest, and that he’s not that intelligent or skilled, but nevertheless, because I’ve relied on the sutras and the words of the hallowed ones like Shantideva and Geshe Chekawa, he says, I think that these bodhisattva practices are not deceived.
-In other words, he is not wrong about the fact that these really are bodhisattvas practices.
+He basically says that it might be not the greatest, and that he’s not that intelligent or skilled, but nevertheless, because I’ve relied on the sutras and the words of the great masters like Shantideva and Geshe Chekawa, he says, I think that these bodhisattva practices are not deceived.
+In other words, he is not wrong about the fact that these really are the bodhisattvas’ practices.